Lalufu/ruuvi-mqtt/README.md

   are given in descending order.
 See the section `Polynomial offset functions` for more details.

+  Config file: An option called `offset-<measurement>` in the tag specific section

 `--dewpoint`
 : This will add a calculated, approximate dew point temperature to the data set under the `ruuvi_mqtt_dewpoint` key, based on temperature and humidity.
 See the section `Dew point temperature` for more details.

+  Config file: Section `general`, `dewpoint`

+## Configuration file
+The program supports a configuration file to define behaviour.
+The configuration file is in .ini file syntax, and can contain multiple sections.
+The `[general]` section contains settings that define overall program behaviour.

+Other sections are named after the MAC address of a Ruuvi tag (in colon separated form), and contain settings for this specific tag.

 ## Polynomial offset functions
 Polynomial offset functions are offered for multiple measurements,